 Integration Testing

-Integration Testing in Salesforce is the practice of verifying that the Salesforce org works correctly with the external systems it talks to: ERP, marketing automation, billing, payment gateways, data warehouses, and any other application connected via API, MuleSoft, ETL, or Salesforce Connect.
+Integration testing in Salesforce is the practice of verifying that an org works correctly with the external systems it talks to, such as an ERP, a marketing platform, a billing engine, a payment gateway, or a data warehouse.

 Definition